-We all experience stress from time-to-time, and it is even believed that a small amount of stress is healthy.
-However, excessive amounts of stress can have a seriously detrimental impact on the body and mind.
+By Lewis Lennon.
+Last Updated 21st December 2022.
+Excessive amounts of stress can have a seriously detrimental impact on the body and mind.
 If this has happened due to your experience at work, it is likely that you will be entitled to stress at work compensation.
 Work-related stress is not something you should simply accept.
-This is something that we can help you to secure here at Advice.co.uk.
-You will find our contact details at the end of the guide and here – 0161 696 9685 but first, make sure you read on to discover everything you need to know about how to prepare a claim for work related stress.
+If you want to claim compensation for stress and anxiety in the UK, this is something that we can help you to secure here at Advice.
+You can call us here – 0161 696 9685 – but first, make sure you read on to discover everything you need to know about how to prepare a claim for work related stress.

 Choose A Section